-Early-stage and seed-funded startups should focus on developing content marketing strategies for scalable, organic business growth.
+Early-stage and seed-funded technology startups should focus on developing content marketing strategies for scalable, organic business growth.

-You want to start building a buzz about your company and getting on your prospects’ radar.
-So how do you do it?
-Focus on content marketing.
+Nonetheless, once you’ve got your MVP in place, you want to start building a buzz about your company and getting on your prospects’ radar.

 The harsh truth is, unless you’re Google or Apple, no one really cares about your press release.
 It’s not likely to gain traction among the tech blogs, and spending thousands of dollars on press releases and distribution is almost always money poorly spent.